michaeljstutz/node-data-migrator/README.md

 ###<a name="addCondition"></a> addCondition(params)

 Adds new condition(s) to the private conditions object.
-This allows the use of key based string referances in the addPath functions.
+This allows the use of key based string references in the addPath functions.

 **Since**